Bakhmach: Medieval and Early Modern eras

-Polish and Cossack era (17th century)

 In the first half of the 17th century on the site of the ancient city of Bakhmach was reborn with the same name (in this period, many cities were rebuilt such as Nizhyn, Konotop, Baturyn, Borzna, Ichnia).

 In 1648, during the war under the direction of Bohdan Khmelnytsky, residents of Bakhmach were formed as part of a Chernihiv Sotnia Regiment; thus, making the town a "Sotnia town."

-Some of the famous Sotnia Captains from Bahkmach:
+Some of the known Sotnia Captains from Bakhmach: